hchsueh/Diagnosing.Alzheimer.Disease/README.md

 2. The Predictors that are Positively Correlated to AD are: `'AGE', 'Hippocampus_bl', 'MOCA_bl'`
 3. The Predictors that are Negatively Correlated to AD are: `'ADAS11_bl', 'ADAS13_bl', 'FAQ_bl', 'EcogPtMem_bl', 'EcogPtTotal_bl', 'EcogSPMem_bl', 'EcogSPVisspat_bl', 'EcogSPTotal_bl', 'PTRACCAT_White', 'ANY BT_1', 'ANY CHOL_1'`

 It is important to note that while these results and the details that follow reveal interesting findings about potential interactions between patient medications and the likelihood of AD diagnosis, the results do not determine causality in the relationship.
+Future research efforts could be directed to address the effect of potential confounding variables retrospectively, as predictor interactions are not possible to manipulate or explore directly, given the nature of the study.
 Nonetheless, our results are valuable because they provide information that could motivate future research efforts to understand the mechanisms that underlie the relationships.
 <br />

 #### Baseline Model Results